Federated Generative Learning with Foundation Models: Federated Generative Learning

 \subsection{Training Set Synthesis}

-After receiving all prompts, the server synthesizes every training sample $\bs_i$ by prompting the pre-trained Stable Diffusion with each $\bp_i$ as follows:

-where $\bz_i$ is a random noise vector, $\bp_i$ is the prompt, and $G_{\btheta_t}$ is the denoising network parameterized with $\btheta_t$ at time step $t$.
+After receiving all \emb{}, the server synthesizes every training sample $\bs_i$ by prompting the pre-trained Stable Diffusion with each $e_i$ as follows: where $\bz_i$ is a random noise vector, $e_i$ is the \emb{}, and $G_{\btheta_t}$ is the denoising network parameterized with $\btheta_t$ at time step $t$.
 The hyperparameter $\beta$ controls the trade-off between image quality and diversity, and $T$ is the number of diffusion steps.
 The inference process iteratively denoises the image then outputs the final synthetic training image.
-Finally, the server generate the synthetic training set $\ms = \{(\bs_i, y_i)\}_{i=1}^N$.
+Finally, the server generates the synthetic training set $\ms = \{(\bs_i, y_i)\}_{i=1}^N$.
 Note that it is easy to synthesize more diverse training samples by combining multiple random noises with the sample prompt, thus training better models.
 In practice, we can adjust the number of synthetic training samples to trade-off the computational cost and performance.